Lazy-panda001/Graph_Path_comparisons/README.md

 <br><b>TIME COMPLEXITY- O(n3)</b>

-## Bidirectional Search Algorithm<br>
-This Search Algorithm is commonly used to find the shortest path in a Graph.
-In this algorithm we start from both the source and the destination vertex and we end the search when both the set of visited edges intersect.
-This will give us the shortest path.
-Suppose if branching factor of tree is b and distance of goal vertex from source is d, then the normal BFS/DFS searching complexity would be O(bd) .
-On the other hand, if we execute two search operation then the complexity would be O(bd/2) for each search and total complexity would be O(bd/2).

-<b>Applications :</b>
-1) Both initial and final goals are unique and completely defined.
-2) The branching factor is exactly the same in both directions.

-<b>Complexity : </b> Time and Space Complexity O(bd/2).
-## A* Search Algorithm
-A* Search is a computer algorithm that is widely used in pathfinding and graph traversal.
-It enjoys widespread use due to its performance and accuracy.
-Peter Hart, Nils Nilsson and Bertram Raphael of Stanford Research Institute first described the algorithm in 1968.
-It is an extension of Edsger Dijkstra's 1959 algorithm.
-A* achieves better performance by using heuristics to guide its search.
-A* selects the path that minimizes : 		 f(n) = g(n) + h(n)
-where n is the last node on the path, g(n) is the cost of the path from the start node to n, and h(n) is a heuristic that estimates the cost of the cheapest path from n to the goal.
-The heuristic is problem-specific.

-<b>Applications :</b>
-A* is commonly used for the common pathfinding problem in applications such as games.
-It also helps in general artificial intelligence engines like chess, Sudoku etc. It finds applications to diverse problems, including the problem of parsing using stochastic grammars in NLP.

-<b>Complexity :</b>
-The time complexity of A* depends on the heuristic.
-In the worst case of an unbounded search space, the number of nodes expanded is exponential in the depth of the solution (the shortest path) d: O(bd), where b is the branching factor (the average number of successors per state)
-Worst-case performance : O(|E|) = O(bd)
-Worst-case space complexity : O(|V|) = O(bd)

 ## Performance:

 Calculated on a Peer to Peer Network graph having 16 vertices and 58 edges.

 1. Dijkstra’s Algorithm	:   <b>0.024s</b>
 2. Floyd Warshall      :   	<b>0.026s</b>
-3. Bidirectional Search :  	<b>0.029s</b>
-4. A* Search Algorithm	 :      <b>0.033s</b>